cjlin1/libsvm/README.md

 -s save_filename : save scaling parameters to save_filename
 -r restore_filename : restore scaling parameters from restore_filename
 ```
-See 'Examples' in this file for examples.
+See [Examples](#Examples) in this file for examples.

 <h2 id="Tips">Tips on Practical Use</h2>

-* Scale your data.
+1. Scale your data.
 For example, scale each attribute to [0,1] or [-1,+1].
-* For C-SVC, consider using the model selection tool in the tools directory.
+2. For C-SVC, consider using the model selection tool in the tools directory.
-* nu in nu-SVC/one-class-SVM/nu-SVR approximates the fraction of training errors and support vectors.
+3. nu in nu-SVC/one-class-SVM/nu-SVR approximates the fraction of training errors and support vectors.
-* If data for classification are unbalanced (e.g. many positive and few negative), try different penalty parameters C by -wi (see examples below).
+4. If data for classification are unbalanced (e.g. many positive and few negative), try different penalty parameters C by -wi (see examples below).
-* Specify larger cache size (i.e., larger -m) for huge problems.
+5. Specify larger cache size (i.e., larger -m) for huge problems.

 <h2 id="Examples">Examples</h2>

+1. Scale each feature of the training data to be in [-1,1].
+Scaling factors are stored in the file range and then used for scaling the test data.

         svm-scale -l -1 -u 1 -s range train > train.scale
         svm-scale -r range test > test.scale

-Scale each feature of the training data to be in [-1,1].
-Scaling factors are stored in the file range and then used for scaling the test data.
+2. Train a classifier with **RBF kernel** `exp(-0.5|u-v|^2)`, C=10, and stopping tolerance 0.1.

         svm-train -s 0 -c 5 -t 2 -g 0.5 -e 0.1 data_file

-Train a classifier with RBF kernel `exp(-0.5|u-v|^2), C=10`, and stopping tolerance 0.1.
+3. Solve SVM regression with linear kernel u'v and epsilon=0.1 in the loss function.

         svm-train -s 3 -p 0.1 -t 0 data_file

-Solve SVM regression with linear kernel u'v and epsilon=0.1 in the loss function.
+4. Train a classifier with penalty `10 = 1 * 10` for class 1, penalty `50 = 5 * 10` for class -2, and penalty `20 = 2 * 10` for class 4.

         svm-train -c 10 -w1 1 -w-2 5 -w4 2 data_file

-Train a classifier with penalty `10 = 1 * 10` for class 1, penalty `50 = 5 * 10` for class -2, and penalty `20 = 2 * 10` for class 4.
+5. Do five-fold cross validation for the classifier using the parameters C = 100 and gamma = 0.1

         svm-train -s 0 -c 100 -g 0.1 -v 5 data_file

-Do five-fold cross validation for the classifier using the parameters C = 100 and gamma = 0.1
+6. Obtain a model with probability information and predict test data with probability estimates

         svm-train -s 0 -b 1 data_file
         svm-predict -b 1 test_file data_file.model output_file

-Obtain a model with probability information and predict test data with probability estimates

 <h2 id="PrecomputedKernels">Precomputed Kernels</h2>